 At the exhibition Nothing to See, the artist is exploring the area between passive hearing and active listening, pointing to the role of the listener within a sounding environment.The tones used in the installation was found through a process of careful listening to the empty exhibition space itself, dissecting one by one the many subtle pitches that make up the sonic characteristics of the room.
 More than 20 concrete tones are then played back into the room through loudspeakers installed in benches, mixing in very subtle ways with the actual sounds from the space, providing a mood that is experienced both when hearing and when listening.This creates a possibility for composed, environmental and imagined sounds to blend together.” – exhibition text

-Materials: two wooden benches with acoustic foam, four transducers, computer, sound system, cables
+Materials for Nothing to See I: two wooden benches with acoustic foam, four transducers, computer, sound system, cables

 Thanks to Arthur Mnscr.